XML RSSGet our feed

 Why many Christians believe in the Pre-Trib Rapture.

-We've answered the Rapture question: Is the Pre-Trib Rapture of the Church sound Bible doctrine?
-Click here to return to Gay Christian 101 Home Page.
+From: Is the Pre-Trib Rapture of the Church sound Bible doctrine?
+Return to Gay Christian 101 Home Page.